 Every October, CPJ releases our report on poverty in Canada.
-It highlights the unequal impact of poverty on new immigrants, families led by single mothers, un-attached adults, youth, and Aboriginal people.
+It highlights the unequal effects of poverty on racialized people, single-parent families, single seniors and adults, children, persons with disabilities, and Indigenous peoples.
 We also report on poverty rates of provinces, territories, and communities across Canada.

 Although regular commitments have been made in Parliament since 1989 to end child poverty, including a 2015 motion, M-534, unanimously approved (save one abstention), child poverty in Canada persists.
-Today, 19% of children in Canada live in poverty.

 We know that poverty rates only tell us part of the reality of poverty in Canada.
 The reality also includes isolation and marginalization, as well as social and health impacts.

-In 2014, 34.5% of all single-parent families live in poverty.
-Meanwhile, a full 45.7% of children in single-parent families are poor.
+According to the CFLIM-AT, 36.0% of all single-parent families live in poverty.
+Meanwhile, 47.4% of children in lone-parent families live in poverty.

 The 2014 Saskatchewan Government Speech from the Throne committed to a provincial poverty reduction strategy.
 In 2015, New Brunswick was recognized for the Economic Social Inclusion Plan – Overcoming Poverty Together.

-Nunavut's poverty rate, the highest among the territories, is 30.5%.
+Nunavut's poverty rate, the highest among the territories, is 29.0%.

 Many communities across Canada have continued their hard work to develop poverty reduction/poverty elimination strategies, task forces, and councils.

 Among big cities, Toronto (20.0%), Vancouver (20.4%) and Windsor (18.2%) have the highest poverty rates.